 In 1 Cor.
-16:1-2 we read "As I have given orders to the churches of Galatia, even so do ve: upon the first day of the week let every one of you lay by him in store as the Lord has prospered him."
+16:1-2 we read "As I have given orders to the churches of Galatia, even so do ye; upon the first day of the week let every one of you lay by him in store as the Lord has prospered him."
 This passage has been quoted in most every congregation of the church of Christ every Lord's day for the past hundred years or more, and still we seem to know nothing of its teaching.

 I realize that the subject of financing the church is a tedious one as well as one that is new to our readers.
 It has not been preached by the preachers for fear some would say that the preacher is just out for the money, and the leaders have failed to teach on the subject.
 I suppose, because they were not willing to set the example.
 I have no ill will toward any one in writing these articles, for while some of the preaching brethren I am sure, have been neglected, yet the brethren have been exceptionally good to me, and in the most cases have given as much as they were able to give.
-But a number have insisted that I write
+But a number have insisted that I write on this subject, and realizing the need of the teaching, I am willing to do so.